 Since 1896, American athletes have competed in every Olympic event (except in 1980) and the country has been the top performer in the Olympics, with a medal tally of 2,635 medals out of which 1,061 are gold medals.
 Such has been the participation and high level of performance in every athletic competition that the next best sporting nation is Russia which sits at 1,627 medals.
 There is a difference of just over 1,000 medals between the two!
 Another interesting fact is that the U.S. government has never funded the Olympic team.

-This remarkable feat is the result of the sheer competitiveness and dedication of trainers, who have played the most important role in athletes’ training.
-In addition, the performance of these athletes — who did not let their trainers down — is an achievement in itself.
-Sport works in cycles, and when it has been time for an athlete to become a trainer, all have successfully stood up to the challenge.
-The cycle of the previous generation of athletes becoming trainers and training the next generation of athletes is a time-honored tradition.
+This remarkable feat is the result of the sheer competitiveness and dedication of athletic trainers — highly qualified, multi-skilled health care professionals — who have played the most important role in athletes’ training.
+In addition, the performance of these athletes — who did not let their athletic trainers down — is an achievement in itself.

-In acknowledgment of the efforts of the trainers, the National Athletic Trainers’ Association has been celebrating this month since 2000.
+In acknowledgment of the expertise and efforts of the athletic trainers, the National Athletic Trainers’ Association has been celebrating this month since 2000.
 Every year, this month has seen nationwide sporting and athletic events taking place in schools, colleges, and universities, at local and national levels.